 For one ExtraHop customer—a large multinational retail brand—cybersecurity has always been a top priority.
 The company not only needs to protect its global customers' data, but also the intellectual property that has made the brand an icon for decades.

-As a customer of both Crowdstrike and ExtraHop, the retailer had endpoint detection and response (EDR) and network detection and response (NDR) deployed across their environment.
-Their SOC team wondered if there was a way to combine the power of the solutions to give them even greater visibility and more nuanced insight into potentially malicious activity happening within their environment.
+Notably, the retailer had endpoint detection and response (EDR) from CrowdStrike and network detection and response (NDR) from ExtraHop deployed across its environment.
+The retailer’s SOC team wondered if there was a way to combine the power of these two industry-leading solutions to give them even greater visibility and more nuanced insight into malicious activity happening in their environment.

 ExtraHop + CrowdStrike: Better Together

 Every attack campaign has network and endpoint behavior components.
 Attackers often follow the pattern of compromising a single endpoint in their target network, then moving laterally, expanding their footprint by gaining access and compromising other internal endpoints, and eventually using that footprint to access and exfiltrate data.

 CrowdStrike provides visibility into what an attacker has done on each endpoint, including which user accounts, credentials, programs, and processes the attacker used.
 ExtraHop can see inside the network traffic sent between the endpoints, providing visibility into the path an attacker took as they moved laterally across the network.
 This network visibility helps security teams confidently identify the scope and blast radius of any compromise, as well as which data has been transmitted, even if it was encrypted.

 Working with ExtraHop, the retailer's SOC team began deploying a series of integrations between ExtraHop Reveal(x) 360 and the CrowdStrike Falcon Platform.